dpoltronieri/work-at-olist/README.md

 ## Database

-The database used was the default Django Models.
+The database used was the default SQLite.
 Two models were implemented [here](Docs/Database.md) A manager class was used to keep the database and views code DRY, [here](Docs/chargeManager.py.md).
+The SQLite database prevents the app of being deployed to heroku, so pythonanywhere was used.

 ## Deployment

+The server was deployed on pythonanywhere.com under the base url [http://dpoltronieri.pythonanywhere.com](http://dpoltronieri.pythonanywhere.com).
+The *Debug = True* flag as a concious choice to facilitate the testing of this code in the evaluation round.

 ## Usage